bloominstituteoftechnology/node-db2-guided-solution/README.md

 ## Creating a database and table using SQLiteStudio

+1. **Disconnect from the produce.db3 database in SQLite Studio**.
+Emphasize the importance of this step, because deleting an in use database can create buggy behavior, especially on the Windows version of the app.

-1. Delete the `./data/produce.db3` database.
+2. Delete the `./data/produce.db3` database.
 Confirm that the API no longer functions.

-2. Use SQLiteStudio to create a new database, also called `produce.db3` and stored in the `./data/` directory.
+3. Use SQLiteStudio to create a new database, also called `produce.db3` and stored in the `./data/` directory.
 Emphasize it must be named exactly that.

-3. Create a `fruits` table using SQLiteStudio.
+4. Create a `fruits` table using SQLiteStudio.

 Fruits Table Schema